To take a closer look at our reading journey please open the PDF version here:

 Word reading and fluency

 Across school, staff use the Darton word progression document to ensure that all pupils are able to fluently and automatically read their age-related key words.
 These words are taught during reading sessions and are repeatedly covered over the course of the year.
+Each class has timetabled word reading time with age and stage appropriate vocabulary that develops over the course of the year.

 Comprehension skills are split into eight separate types which link to the end of key stage content domains and national curriculum objectives.
 The eight comprehension skills are:

 Each class has a defined set of core texts.
 This reading spine is intended to offer our children a core bank of texts that ensures they experience a range of high quality texts and authors during their time at school.
-Teachers use these in a range of ways, as whole class texts to share, during VIPERS sessions, as part of their literacy schemes and in connection with our topics.
+Teachers use these in a range of ways, as whole class texts to share, during reading sessions, as part of their literacy schemes and in connection with our topics.